 The proximal 5'-upstream chromatin region (as the loose or tight form) directs the switch (on or off) for latent transcription ability of the corresponding gene by means of irreversible creation of chromatin structure plasticity; therefore, the 5'-upstream chromatin region can be regarded as "director for gene expression" from a functional point of view, besides as "notch of chromatin" from a structural point of view as mentioned above.
-The notch (or director) covers specific nucleotide sequences of transcriptional elements (such as promoter, operator, enhancer, etc.) and also their neighboring nucleotide sequences.
-Remarkably, the real recipient of the signal concerning the environment change may be just the steric (rope-like) chromatin structure (possessing self-reforming ability) itself as three-dimensional conformation, which is dynamic and changeable (between the loose and tight forms), but not mere the linear (rod-like) chromosomes and the planar (thread-like) chromatin themselves as one- (and two-) dimensional conformation, which are static and unchangeable.
-That is, the chromatin structure of proximal 5'-upstream region (notch or director), as a dynamic and changeable three-dimensional conformation, possesses two fundamental abilities, i.e., to receive the signal concerning the intra- and/or extra-cellular environment change and to direct the switch (on or off) for latent transcription ability of the corresponding gene by means of its irreversible chromatin conformation change that is responsive to the signal.
-The self-reforming ability (we named here), which is based on the 4C theory to irreversibly create plasticity of three-dimensional chromatin conformation (structure) in higher eukaryotes, is obviously different from the well-known rearrangement of antibody genes and others, because these are somatic recombination (rearrangement) of DNA structures (base/nucleotide sequences) exactly.
+The notch (or director) covers specific nucleotide sequences of transcriptional elements (such as promoter, operator, enhancer, etc.) and their neighboring nucleotide sequences.
+Remarkably, the real recipient of the signal concerning the environment change may be just the steric/three-dimensional (as if loose rope-like) chromatin structure possessing self-conversion ability of conformation (we named here), which changes dynamically between the loose and tight forms, but not mere the linear/one-dimensional (as if rod-like) chromosome structure and the planar/two-dimensional (as if thread-like) chromatin structure, the two of which are in the unchangeable static state.
+That is, the chromatin structure of proximal 5'-upstream region (notch or director), as a dynamic and changeable three-dimensional conformation, possesses two fundamental abilities, i.e., to receive the signal concerning the intra- and/or extra-cellular environment change and to direct the switch (on or off) for latent transcription ability of the corresponding gene by means of its irreversible chromatin conformation change that is in response to the signal.
+The self-conversion ability of conformation, which is based on the 4C theory to irreversibly create plasticity of three-dimensional chromatin conformation (structure) in higher eukaryotes, is obviously different from the well-known rearrangement of antibody genes and others, because these are somatic recombination (rearrangement) of DNA structures (base/nucleotide sequences) exactly.
 Naturally, concrete data are not enough to support these ideas.
-As a consequence of these complicated biological events, higher eukaryotes acquire pluri-potential, elastic and flexible ability to create diverse derivative cell types possessing varied characteristics/functions (e.g., varied component cells of diversely differentiated organs) in distinct ways from the same type of somatic cells in distinct ways, in order to accommodate themselves to new intra- and/or extra-cellular environment.
+As a result of these complicated biological events, higher eukaryotes acquire pluri-potential, elastic and flexible ability to create diverse derivative cell types possessing varied characteristics/functions (e.g., varied component cells of diversely differentiated organs) from the same type of somatic cells in distinct ways, in order to accommodate themselves to new intra- and/or extra-cellular environment.
 In some cases, even neighboring cells derived from the same cell type are possibly regarded as extra-cellular environment for themselves.
 Moreover, in higher eukaryotes diverse kinds of somatic cells share and express orderly and cooperatively vital functions with each other.
-As concrete examples for the maintenance of homeostasis that is one of important vital functions, 1) hypothalamus synthesizes and secretes corticotropin-releasing hormone (CRH), growth hormone-releasing hormone (GHRH), luteinizing hormone-releasing hormone (LHRH), and thyrotropin-releasing hormone (TRH), 2) anterior pituitary synthesizes and secretes growth hormone (GH), luteinizing hormone (LH) and adrenocorticotropic hormone (ACTH), and 3) posterior pituitary synthesizes and secretes antidiuretic hormone (ADH), vasopressin and oxytocin (OT).
-In addition, 4) A (α), B (β), D (δ) and PP cells of Langerhans islet of pancreas synthesize and secrete glucagon, insulin, somatostatin and pancreatic polypeptide, respectively.
+For concrete typical examples, 1) there are innumerable cell types that make up the brain and nerves.
+In addition, there are other examples for the maintenance of homeostasis that is also one of the vital functions as follows.
+2) hypothalamus synthesizes and secretes corticotropin-releasing hormone (CRH), growth hormone-releasing hormone (GHRH), luteinizing hormone-releasing hormone (LHRH), and thyrotropin-releasing hormone (TRH), 3) anterior pituitary synthesizes and secretes growth hormone (GH), luteinizing hormone (LH) and adrenocorticotropic hormone (ACTH), and 4) posterior pituitary synthesizes and secretes antidiuretic hormone (ADH), vasopressin and oxytocin (OT).
+Moreover, 5) A (α), B (β), D (δ) and PP cells of Langerhans islet of pancreas synthesize and secrete glucagon, insulin, somatostatin and pancreatic polypeptide, respectively.